broughtj/DATA-5600-FL21/Assignments/Hwk1/hwk1b.md

 __6__.
 A jar contians 30 green jelly beans and 20 purple jelly beans.
 Suppose 10 jelly beans are selected at random from the jar.

 - (a) Find the probability of obtaining exactly five purple jelly beans if they are selected with replacement.
-- (b) Find the probability of obtaining exactly five purple beans if they are selected withour replacement.
+- (b) Find the probability of obtaining exactly five purple beans if they are selected without replacement.

 <br>

 __7__.
-An office has 10 employees, three men and four seven women.
+An office has 10 employees, three men and seven women.
 The manager chooses four at random to attend a short course on quality improvement.

 - (a) What is the probability that an equal number of men and women are chosen?
 - (b) What is the probability that more women are chosen?